RebelGuy/chat-mate-client/docs/features.md

 Most administrative actions are conducted via the ChatMate Dashboard.
 It is accessible via the Forge mod list or directly via the Minecraft pause menu.
 The streamer should first log in to their registered ChatMate account in the Dashboard's General page to unlock all features.
 Only then does ChatMate listen for new livestream messages, events, and allows the streamer to manager their data.

 # ChatMate HUD
 The HUD is a screen overlay for displaying HUD elements.
 The elements' layout and content is completely customisable by the user via the ChatMate HUD Screen.
 The HUD screen can be accessed by pressing `Y` (configurable keybinding) and closed by pressing `ESC`.
-Right clicking the HUD screen will bring up the HUD context menu:
+Right-clicking the HUD screen will bring up the HUD context menu:

 <img src="./assets/hud-context.png">